Iraqi Sunnis mourn protesters shot dead by troops

 But lawmakers from Sunni, Kurdish and Shi'ite parties voted to pass the term limits law on Saturday.

-It would restrict the prime minister, parliament's speaker and president to two four-year terms.
+It would restrict the prime minister, parliament speaker and president to two four-year terms.
 First elected in 2005, Maliki was re-elected in 2010 in an indecisive ballot that led to the power-sharing deal.

 "This means Maliki cannot be prime minister any more.
 This will stop people consolidating power in their hands," Sunni lawmaker Jaber al-Jaberi said.